 So the Brewing Company wasn’t entirely worth mentioning just because of their good nachos, but instead for the beer.
 We’d been fine-dining it up enough, we just wanted a fun atmosphere and some good local ales to sample.
-We found it, and parked ourselves there for a long evening.
+We found it and parked ourselves there for a long evening.
 Favourite beer: the IPA.

 Bear Street Tavern

-This was our last stop on our whirlwind Alberta tour, and we were excited for it.
+This was our last stop on our whirlwind Alberta tour, and we were excited about it.
 We’d been there before and when the Bear Street Tavern says that they have “ridiculously good pizza” – they aren’t kidding.
 The cast iron apple crumble is also nothing short of spectacular, and could easily feed a small family.
 Favourite za: “The Bison”, with smoked bison, caramelized onions, edamame beans and mozza.

 The Maple Leaf

 We didn’t get to visit The Maple Leaf this time around, but it is still very much worth mentioning.

 We were so very busy in Jasper with adventurous stuff like walking in ice canyons and braving -20C temperatures to study the stars that we didn’t thoroughly explore it’s reported culinary prowess.
 We did enjoy two notable places, but I invite you to instead check out this article by our friend Ayngelina about where to go for some good noshin’.